1993 Tehran mid-air collision

-On 8 February 1993, Iran Air Tours Flight 962, a Tupolev Tu-154, collided in mid-air with an Islamic Republic of Iran Air Force (IRIAF) Sukhoi Su-24 attack aircraft near the Iranian capital of Tehran, killing all 133 people aboard both aircraft.
-It is the deadliest aviation incident in 1993.
+On 8 February 1993, Iran Airtour Flight 962, a Tupolev Tu-154, collided in mid-air with an Islamic Republic of Iran Air Force (IRIAF) Sukhoi Su-24 attack aircraft near the Iranian capital of Tehran, killing all 133 people aboard both aircraft.
+It was the deadliest aviation accident in 1993.

 Aircraft

-Iran Air Tours Flight 962
+Iran Airtour Flight 962

 Flight 962, with 119 passengers and 12 crew on board, departed from runway 29R at Tehran's Mehrabad Airport on a non-scheduled domestic flight to Mashhad International Airport in Mashhad.
 The aircraft was flown by an unnamed Russian captain who had 12,000 flight hours (the information on the remaining flight crew is unknown).
 After takeoff, the aircraft was instructed to climb to 6000 ft.

 Sukhoi Su-24

 At the same time, five IRIAF Sukhoi Su-24 fighter jets were approaching Mehrabad's runway 29L using visual flight rules (VFR).
 They would later perform special maneuvers for the Iranian Revolution Commemoration Ceremony.
 The fighter jets flew in a westerly heading and were placed at an altitude of 5000 ft by Mehrabad air traffic controller (ATC) Faramarz Sarvi.